-I looked at all factors (I take pride in my over-analyses), and determined that this wasn’t some trendy pair of shoes or an overpriced lip kit, but a necessary item that would also allow my child to feel a sense of camaraderie with her much-older teammates, with whom she often feels alienated due to the 7+ year age gap.
+I looked at all factors (I take pride in my over-analyses), and determined that this wasn’t some trendy pair of shoes or an overpriced lip kit, but a necessary item that would also allow my child to feel a sense of camaraderie with her much-older teammates.

 We talked about the importance of being an independent thinker; about making good choices and not just following along.
 How sometimes that will be really difficult, and other times, it’ll totally pay off.